Yomi-stack/SOC-Analyst-Labs/README.md

 - Conclusion & Recommendations

 ## About Me
 Aspiring SOC Analyst with hands-on experience in security monitoring, incident investigation, and threat detection.
-Actively building a portfolio focused on real-world SOC scenarios and remote security operations.
+Actively building a portfolio focused on real world SOC scenarios and remote security operations.

 ---
 📌 This repository is continuously updated as part of ongoing SOC analyst training.